tdr-autosync/mi-lib-django_cronman/README.md

 ## Configure lock

 Tasks can acquire locks to prevent concurrent calls.
-Locks have form of PIDfiles located in `settings.CRON_DATA_DIR`.
+Locks have form of PIDfiles located in `settings.CRONMAN_DATA_DIR`.
 To modify lock behavior for given cron job class you can set `lock_type` attribute:

 ```python
 from cronman.taxonomies import LockType